-- Allow Xacts to lock at each level, but with a special protocol using new "intention" locks: - Before locking an item, Xact must set "intention locks" on all its ancestors. - For unlock, go from specific to general (i.e., bottom-up). - SIX mode: Like S & IX at the same time.
+- Allow Xacts to lock at each level, but with a special protocol using new "intention" locks: - Before locking an item, Xact must set "intention locks" on all its ancestors (i.e., top-bottom). - For unlock, go from specific to general (i.e., bottom-up). - SIX mode: Like S & IX at the same time.